yulinshin/BFF/README.md

 * By entering the inventory and daily consumption to create supply.
 The app will calculate the inventory daily and push the notification to the user’s phone when the supplies are lower than the set inventory.

-* The user only needs to enter the added number, and the system will automatically adjust the inventory // gif
+* The user only needs to enter the added number, and the system will automatically adjust the inventory.

 <p align="center">
 <img width="200" src="https://i.imgur.com/iDuBM87.png" alt="">